 This chapter has tried to outline some emergent trends and dynamics in the South African historical profession.
 While the number of black historians currently involved in the tertiary profession is roughly in the region of 27 per cent, contingent upon some contextual factors the outlook is that this number will increase over the next five to ten years.
-Intellectual trends such as postmodernism and the flowering of heritage have caused historians to look anew at their basic assumptions and to interrogate and reflect upon the nature of pastness.
+Intellectual trends such as post-modernism and the flowering of heritage have caused historians to look anew at their basic assumptions and to interrogate and reflect upon the nature of pastness.
 In much the same mode the vexed question of the implications of what an 'African voice' may constitute, and in a wider sense the conceptual leap to move beyond South Africa's 'exceptionalism' on the continent can be seen as future challenges.
-NOTES i.
-This analysis is indebted to Bundy (2002).
-See also Marks (2000: 225).